 top of page

-A Little Bit of Nature goes a long way by Charles Luff.
+A Little Bit of Nature goes a long way by Charlie Luff.

 In 2020 I was diagnosed with GAD.
 Generalized Anxiety Disorder.
 A name for how I had been feeling, but a disconcertingly vague one.
 And then, in October 2023 when I realised I needed help, I was woefully ill-equipped to face it.
 ‘GAD’ didn’t describe the over-thinking, the hopelessness, the paranoia, and the imposter syndrome that I had felt for nearly three decades.